Trump wins bid to block McGahn testimony sought by House Democrats

 A report by Mueller, released by the Justice Department in redacted form last April, portrayed McGahn as one of the few individuals close to Trump to challenge the president when he sought to have the special counsel removed.

-Trump repeatedly instructed McGahn to have Mueller removed and then asked him to deny having been so instructed when word of the action emerged in news reports, according to the report.
+Trump repeatedly instructed McGahn to have Mueller ousted and then asked him to deny having been so instructed when word of the action emerged in news accounts, according to the report.
 McGahn did not carry out either instruction.

 House Democratic leaders focused their impeachment inquiry on Trump’s actions toward Ukraine, not Mueller’s findings.
 But as the case proceeded lawyers for the Judiciary Committee told the court that McGahn’s testimony would be “vital” to the impeachment proceedings.